Tomatoes Growing in My Garden

 Final Word

-I hope this post today gets you excited to start a garden, big or small.
-If we can produce our own lettuce in pots, that’s an accomplishment.
+I hope this post today excites you to start a big or small garden.
+If we can produce our lettuce in pots, that’s an accomplishment.
 We know the seed quality, the soil we plant them in, and whether or not they have pesticides.

 In other words, we will know what we are eating, and that’s a good thing.
 Please be prepared for the unexpected, hard times are coming.
 May God bless this world, Linda